openedx/edx-platform/docs/en_us/course_authors/source/running_course/discussions.rst

 *********************

-On an ongoing basis, the members of your discussion team run the course discussion by making contributions, endorsing responses, and guiding student messages into pertinent threads.
+On an ongoing basis, the members of your discussion team run the course discussion by making contributions, endorsing responses, marking answers as correct, and guiding student messages into pertinent threads.
 Techniques that you can use throughout your course to make discussions successful follow.

 ==========================================
 Use Conventions in Discussion Subjects